Kadji Kadji: History

 Kadji Kadji was established in the 1870s when Messrs Pell, Fane and Waldeck took up the lease with an area of approximately 230000 acre.
 It was later sold to Sam Moore in 1889.

 The property was part owned by Septimus Burt during the 1890s, and was struck by drought in 1900.
-Kadji Kadji was later was managed by Burt's son, Archibald, at the time of his death in 1919.
+Kadji Kadji was later managed by Burt's son, Archibald, at the time of his death in 1919.

 By 1927 the property was owned by Archibald Burt and was managed by Claude Burgess when it was inundated by floodwaters.
 By 1923 some land had been resumed for wheat farming by 1923 when large area were burnt off in readiness for planting.

 Burgess was injured on Kadji in 1929; he suffered severe head injuries after an accident while tent-pegging.
 By 1930 further lands were resumed from Kadji Kadji so that Burt had to sell off nearly 5,000 sheep.
 The area of land resumed was between 30000 acre to 40000 acre.

 Later the same year Burt put the property up for auction along with the remaining 5,000 head of sheep.